mygithubforscreening/soccerranking/README.md

 In case of UnitTest Cases, the tests are passing the input as a string.

 ## Run Unit Tests
-Run the command - dotnet test
+Run the command - dotnet test --logger:"console;verbosity=detailed"